Family credits Apple Watch for saving daughter's life

 After her vitals were taken, Deanna Recktenwald was instructed to go to the emergency room immediately.

 Deanna Recktenwald was told she had kidney failure and was admitted at Tampa General Hospital for three days.
-Because of the permanent kidney damage, her daughter may need a transplant in the next couple of years, Stacey Recktenwald told ABC News.
+Because of the permanent kidney damage, she may need a transplant in the next couple of years, Stacey Recktenwald, Deanna's mother, told ABC News.

-“I was shocked because even if you look at her today, she's perfectly healthy-looking,” her mother said.
+“I was shocked because even if you look at her today, she's perfectly healthy looking,” Stacey Recktenwald said.

 Tampa General Hospital would not comment on Deanna Recktenwald's condition, citing the Health Insurance Portability and Accountability Act (HIPAA) laws.